-Contrary to popular belief, you don’t need a pocket full of pennys in order to have a good time in Sydney, Australia.
-In fact, Sydney is rife with enjoyable activities that will cost you absolutely nothing at all.
+Contrary to popular belief, you don’t need a pocket full of money in order to have a good time in Sydney, Australia.
+In fact, Sydney is chocka block with enjoyable activities that will cost you absolutely nothing at all.
 Check out this list to discover all the fun and free things to do in Sydney.

 1. Royal National Park

 Located in Sydney’s south, the Royal National Park is a place widely known for adventure and outdoor recreation.
 Take a day trip here and pick from barbeques, fishing, bushwalking, birdwatching, whale watching and more.
 For a true Royal National Park experience, ensure that Wedding Cake Rock, the Figure 8 Pools and Wattamolla Beach top your visit list.

 Embark on Sydney’s most famous coastal walk, the Bondi to Coogee coastal walk (or its equal alternative, Coogee to Bondi).
 Soak up the sun and sea with this 6 km stretch of stunning coastal views and pass by the best in beaches on the eastern coastline.
 Bring along your swimmers for a spontaneous dip into cool blue waters along the way, or a home-packed picnic to enjoy along the sandy shores or scenic cliff top spot.

 Be inspired as you peruse the incredible works of both modern and contemporary art hanging on the walls at the Art Gallery of NSW.
 Pop into the gallery and discover art from across the world with an insightful guided tour.
 There are also a range of ongoing free and creative events, from fun tours for children aged 3-5, to special talks by members of the art community.